Paulínia: Communications

 Paulínia has many means of communication, especially newspapers.
 The most traditional are Jornal de Paulínia, created in the 1960s by journalist Carlos Tontoli; Correio Paulinense, created by Mizael Marcelly; O Cromo; Agora Paulínia by Alexandre Mane; and Tribuna de Paulínia.
 Many newspapers from Paulínia also circulate in Cosmópolis and Artur Nogueira.
 The newspapers Notícia Já, Correio Popular, Folha de S.Paulo, O Estado de S. Paulo, Agora, Todo Dia, among others, also circulate in the city.
 There are four radio stations in the city: Paulínia FM, Matriz FM, A Mais FM, and Rádio Canção Nova AM.

 In Paulínia there are dial-up and broadband (ADSL and radio) internet services being offered by several providers.
 In fixed-line telephony the city was initially served by Companhia Telefônica Brasileira (CTB) until 1973, when it started to be served by Telecomunicações de São Paulo (TELESP), which built the telephone exchanges used until today.
-In 1998 this company was privatized and sold to Telefonica, and in 2012 the company adopted the Vivo brand for its operations.
+In 1998 this company was privatized and sold to Telefónica, and in 2012 the company adopted the Vivo brand for its operations.
 The operators Vivo, TIM and Claro offer mobile phone service.
-Paulínia's area code is 19 and since the beginning of 2009, Paulínia is served by portability, as well as other 72 cities with an area code of 19 and a ZIP code that goes from 13140-001 to 13149-999.
+Paulínia's area code is 19 and since the beginning of 2009, Paulínia is served by portability, as well as other 72 cities with an area code of 19 and a ZIP code that goes from 13140–001 to 13149–999.
 Portability is a service that makes it possible to change the operator without the need to change the phone number.